Aggregates/MI-HW1/report/Q1-Report.md

 ![](images/TaskA-TrainedNN-2015-05-01_09-49-31/result.png)

-Further changes were required to various parameters including addional nodes in the hidden layers and altering the number of training iterations.
+Further changes were required to various parameters including additional nodes in the hidden layers and altering the number of training iterations.

 ![20 Hidden Nodes & 1000 Iterations](images/20_hidden_1000_iter.png)